joshuagryphon/plastid/docs/source/tour.rst

 Often one needs to know whether any features overlap a specific region in the genome, for example, to find transcripts that overlap one another.

-However, it would be inefficient to scan an entire file to find the overlapping features, or to test whether two features overlap if we already know they are too far apart in the genome.
+But, it is be inefficient to scan an entire file to find overlapping features, or to test whether two features overlap if we already know from their genomic coordinates that they cannot.

 |GenomeHash| and its subclasses avoid this problem by indexing features
 by location.
 A |GenomeHash| may be created from a list or dictionary of features